 Although replacing your windows might seem expensive, it doesn’t have to be.
-Switching to energy-efficient windows can help you save money, protect your belongings, and improve indoor air quality.
-Whether you experience relentless summer heat or frosty winter chills, you’ll remain comfortable in your home with energy-efficient windows.
+Switching to energy-efficient windows can help you save money, protect your belongings from fading and improve indoor air quality.
+Whether you experience relentless summer heat or frosty winter chills, you’ll be comfortable in your home with energy-efficient windows.

-In this guide, we’ll take a closer look at how to evaluate energy-efficient windows, when you should replace your current windows, and how much you could save after their installation.
+Let’s take a closer look at how to evaluate energy-efficient windows, when you should replace your current windows and how much you could save after their installation.

 How Are Energy-Efficient Windows Rated?

-According to the Office of Energy Efficiency and Renewable Energy, windows that allow for heat loss and gain account for between 25% and 30% of residential cooling and heating energy use.
+According to the Office of Energy Efficiency and Renewable Energy (EERE), windows that let air leak through are responsible for 25% to 30% of residential cooling and heating energy use.

-They recommend that you choose the most efficient windows that you can afford and that are most compatible with where you live.
-Typically, energy-efficient windows will be made of quality frame materials, low-E coatings, multiple panes, gas fills, and warm edge spacers.
-To ensure that you’re getting the most energy-efficient windows, the U.S. Environmental Protection Agency (EPA) has created criteria for selecting windows: Energy Star.
+The EERE recommends choosing the most efficient windows that you can afford that are most compatible with where you live.
+Typically, energy-efficient windows have quality frame materials, low-E coatings, multiple panes and warm-edge spacers, and are filled with insulating gas.
+To ensure that you’re getting the most energy-efficient windows, the US Environmental Protection Agency (EPA) has created criteria for selecting windows: ENERGY STAR.

-Through rigorous testing, the U.S. government has created a system to rate windows, doors, and skylights as energy-efficient.
-It has specific performance criteria that are, in part, dependent on your climate.
-In addition, energy-efficient windows, doors, and skylights must follow three rules:
+Through rigorous testing, the EPA has created a system to rate the energy efficiency of windows, doors and skylights.
+It has specific performance criteria that depend, in part on your climate.
+In addition, energy-efficient windows, doors and skylights must follow three rules:

-- Independently tested, certified, and verified by the NFRC
+- Be independently tested, certified and verified by the NFRC

-- Have NFRC ratings that comply with the energy-efficiency guidelines set by the EPA
+- Have NFRC ratings that comply with the EPA’s energy-efficiency guidelines

-- U-factor: This measures the rate of heat transfer, telling you how well the window is insulated.
+- U-factor: The rate of heat transfer, which tells you how well the window is insulated.
 Well-insulated windows have lower U-factors.

-- Solar heat gain coefficient (SHGC): This measures the solar energy transmitted, signifying how well the window blocks heat.
+- Solar heat gain coefficient (SHGC): The solar energy transmitted, signifying how well the window blocks heat.
 Windows that release less solar heat have lower SHGCs.

-- Air leakage (AL): This measures the rate at which air passes through window joints.
+- Air leakage (AL): The rate at which air passes through window joints.
 The lower the AL, the less air leakage from the window.

-- Visible transmittance (VT): This measures the amount of light let through the window.
+- Visible transmittance (VT): The amount of light let through the window.
 If a window lets through a lot of light, it has a higher VT.

-- Condensation resistance: This measures how the window repels water buildup.
+- Condensation resistance: How the window repels water buildup.
 The higher the condensation resistance, the less buildup that the window enables.

 Common Features of Energy-Efficient Windows

-Even though Energy Star does not have requirements for specific technologies, it does have a list of common product features in windows, which are listed below.
+Even though ENERGY STAR doesn’t have requirements for specific window technologies, it does have a list of common product features in windows:

-- Vinyl: These frames are low maintenance, provide great thermal insulation, and have sections hollow or filled with foam insulation.
-In certain cases, you may choose to reinforce vinyl sills with wood or metal.
+- Vinyl frames are low maintenance, provide great thermal insulation and have sections that are hollow or filled with foam insulation.
+In certain cases, you may choose to vinyl sills reinforced with wood or metal.

-- Aluminum: These frames are low maintenance and durable.
-They also tend to be recyclable and are made up of at least 15% recycled material.
+- Aluminum frames are low maintenance and durable.
+They often are recyclable and are made up of at least 15% recycled material.

-- Fiberglass: These frames are durable, low maintenance, strong, and provide great insulation.
+- Fiberglass frames are durable, low maintenance and strong, and provide great insulation.

-- Combination: These are window frames that are made from multiple materials.
-These frames tend to provide really good performance because of their build.
+- Combination frames that are made from multiple materials.
+These frames tend to perform well.

-- Wood: These frames are strong, and they also provide good insulation and tend to be a great fit in historic neighborhoods.
-Often, the exterior surfaces are clad, which means they are covered by vinyl or aluminum.
+- Wood frames are strong, insulate well and tend to be a great fit in historic neighborhoods.
+Often, the exteriors are clad with vinyl or aluminum.

-- Composite: Composite frames are made up of multiple materials.
-These materials have been blended to create low-maintenance, durable, and well-covered windows.
+- Composite frames are made up of multiple materials.
+These materials have been blended to create low-maintenance, durable and well-covered windows.